 There’s no real secret, just good technique involved – the pork is pre-cooked, cooled and held (refrigerated) until service, when it is usually pan fried to order.
 To get the meat fork tender, most restaurants cook their pork belly for a long time at a low temperature.
 The high fat content means that the fat slowly melts, surrounds the meat, almost confit-ing it in in its own juices.
 It’s not uncommon for restaurants to confit pork belly in duck fat either – that’s the French level of luxuriousness for you!

-At home, the easiest way to cook pork belly is in a sous vide machine.
+At home, the easiest way to cook pork belly is sous vide.
 If you don’t have one, don’t worry – you can get similar results in an oven, though there is a bit more to watch out for and a bit more work.
 The high fat content makes this cut of meat more forgiving.

 If there’s one thing that can make a difference to the quality of this dish, it’s buying good-quality pork.
 The long cooking time can expose all the flaws in the way the pig was raised – that’s just my opinion.
 Sometimes after cooking, poor quality pork smells a bit funky – usually a sign that the pig was raised on cheap feed or the farm doesn’t have good farming practices.

 Look for a good ratio of meat to fat in quality pork belly.
-It should smell clean.
+The pork should smell clean, not meaty or gamey.
 It’s a good idea to buy a little more than you need – either for leftovers, because you might as well have extra if you’re going to cook pork belly for 3+ hours – and because you’ll need to trim the edges to get perfectly rectangular pieces.

 Rub the pork belly with salt flakes and leave for 30 minutes, or uncovered on a baking rack in the fridge for up to 8 hours.
 This helps remove excess moisture from the skin and cure the meat.